 Other ways of expressing this are found in Acts 2.38 (forgiveness of sins, receiving the Holy Spirit); Titus 3 (washing of rebirth and renewal by the Holy Spirit); John 3.5 (born anew of water and Spirit); Romans 6.2-5 (baptized into Christ, into His death and resurrection).

 Baptism is the point at which a person leaves behind an old life and is initiated into new life, is “born from above,” is “saved,” and becomes a Christian.
 It is complete saturation with the Holy Spirit when one is saturated with water.
 See Ezekiel 47, Isaiah 35, John 7.37-39.

 God has been working throughout history to prepare a whole new creation, where everything broken about this world is healed, comforted, repaired, made new, made right.
 He is reaching out to people from every nation and creating a new kind of humanity, people who will receive His blessing and share it with the rest of the world.
-Baptism is your personal entry into that greater thing that God is doing.
+Christian communities are the place where this is being worked out in the world now, while we wait for His Great Day.
+Baptism is your personal entry into the great thing that God is doing.
 That’s what it means to be “saved.”

 5. “Aren’t we saved ‘by grace through faith in God through Jesus Christ’?”